Alexander Shulgin: Personal life, health, and death

-Legacy
+Response and legacy

 In a 2014 review of the synthesis of designer drugs, the effects of Shulgin's work were described as "by far the most far-reaching" effects associated with the cultural climate of interest at the time in hallucinogenic compounds generally and mescaline in particular, with which various artists and writers had experimented.
 Shulgin said that mescaline made him aware of a world submerged in human spirit, whose "availability" was "catalyzed" by such chemicals; the consequences of his insights were called "devastating" by the reviewers.
 In the same review, an example of his insights was given by his description of MDMA as "his low-calorie Martini".

-Societies

-Shulgin was a member of Mensa International and frequently attended Mensa events in California.

-Alexander was a Bohemian Club member.
-The Bohemian club is located in California where Alexander lived.
-Alexander refers to "The Owl Club" in chapter 11 of PiHKAL:

-One evening in the late 1950s, I was invited to a musical soiree at an old comfortable home in the Berkeley Hills.
-I brought my viola with me...
-The only person I can remember from that evening was a handsome, proper gentleman with a small grey moustache and the residues of an English accent.
-During coffee, after the music was over, he struck up a conversation.

-He asked me if I had ever heard of The Owl Club in San Francisco?
-I had not, so he began painting a picture of a rather fascinating group, with many interests in all sorts of art, drama and music.
-He mentioned that there was need for a viola player, and would I be interested in sitting in for a couple of evenings? ...
-The Club proved to be a group of gentlemen from a broad array of political and professional backgrounds, leaning somewhat toward the political right and the well-to-do. ...
-At my first evening at the Club...
-Andrew was appointed my Pater Familias ..."